-38. Diagrams illustrating the information in paragraphs 34 to 37 should be presented showing unadjusted inventory data and a 'with measures' projection, for the period 1990 (or another base year, as appropriate) to [2020] [2030] (NZ) [the most recent inventory year, and subsequent years that end in either a 0 or a 5, extending at least 15 years from the latest inventory year] (USA).
+38. Diagrams illustrating the information in paragraphs 34 to 37 should be presented showing unadjusted inventory data and a 'with measures' projection, for the period 1990 (or another base year, as appropriate) to the most recent inventory year, and subsequent years that end in either a 0 or a 5, extending at least 15 years from the latest inventory year.
 Additional diagrams may also be presented.
 Figure 1 illustrates the presentation of a hypothetical Party's projection for a single gas.
-It shows unadjusted inventory data for the period 1990 to [[2000] [the latest available year] (NZ).
-It shows 'with measures' and 'with additional measures' scenarios starting from [2000] [the latest available year] (NZ), and a 'without measures' scenario.]
+It shows unadjusted inventory data for the period 1990 to 2000 the latest available year (NZ).
+It shows ['with measures' and 'with additional measures' scenarios starting from the most recent inventory year, and a 'without measures' scenario3 starting from 1995.]
+(NZ) ['with measures', 'with additional measures' and a 'without measures' scenarios.]
 (USA)